Kallbrig/Eigenface-Facial-Recognition/README.md

 + The control photo that is used in the tests is capture5.jpg from face_capture.
 It could be any photo, but this seemed most convenient.

 ___

+## What I Learned:
++ Image manipulation using Pillow and Numpy.
++ The basic concepts behind facial recognition.
++ the Face-recognition package makes using facial recognition software incredibly easy.